What are exit criteria and how do you decide what they are?

 Theoretically, for some products and cases, testing activities could take enormous amounts of resources, and could also be impossible or impractical.
 In order to have a proper QA process—one where we can conclude with certain confidence that the product is ready for users—we need to be able to tell when we are done with testing.

 That is where we apply an exit criteria document, which lists the conditions that have to be met prior to the release of the product.
-Exit criteria are defined in the test planning phase and allow the QA managers and engineers to build an effective and efficient QA process that will conform to the pre-set conditions, thus ensuring the system being built is meeting the requirements and is delivered on time.
+Exit criteria are defined in the test planning phase and allow the QA managers and test engineers to build an effective and efficient QA process that will conform to the pre-set conditions, thus ensuring the system being built is meeting the requirements and is delivered on time.

 Exit criteria can be comprised of: test case coverage, remaining issues by priority and/or severity, feature coverage, deadlines, business requirements, etc.